-The term "decoupling" in a real estate context refers to the property jointly owned by a couple, freeing up one person going through a particular process and the other person taking full ownership of the property.
+The term "decoupling" in a real estate context refers to the property jointly owned by a couple, freeing up one person going through a particular process and the other person to take full ownership of the property.

 The whole process involved two property transactions process.
-One is the selling process, and the other is a buying process on the same property.
+One is the selling process, and the other is the buying process on the same property.

 The following example will explain the "decoupling" process.

 Mr and Mrs Tan jointly owned private residential property.
 They decided to do a "decoupling" to this property to remove Mrs Tan from the ownership of the current property.
 After freeing Mrs Tan from the existing property, she will be able to buy another property without paying full ABSD since she does not own any property.

 The current property is owned by Mr and Mrs Tan, under the joint tenancy scheme.
 Mrs Tan will be selling her share of the property to Mr Tan.
 Since it is under joint tenancy, by default, Mr.s Tan owns 50% of the share.